DjangoGirls/tutorial/css/README.md

 Cascading Style Sheets (CSS) is a style sheet language used for describing the look and formatting of a website written in markup language (like HTML).
 Treat it as a make-up for our webpage ;).

 But we don't want to start from scratch again, right?
 We will, again, use something that has already been done by programmers and released in the Internet for free.
-You know, inventing a wheel once again is no fun.
+You know, reinventing the wheel is no fun.

 ## Let's use Bootstrap!